Mighty fortress. Royal palace. Infamous prison.

 Henry VII's personal guards were the first 'Beefeaters', so named as they were permitted to eat as much beef as they wanted from the King's table.

-Today the Yeoman Warders or the 'Beefeaters' guard the visitors, but still carry out ceremonial duties, such as unlocking and locking the Tower every day in the Ceremony of the Keys.
+Today the Yeomen Warders or the 'Beefeaters' guard the visitors, but still carry out ceremonial duties, such as unlocking and locking the Tower every day in the Ceremony of the Keys.

-Although long since vanished, there were once splendid royal apartments in the area to the south of the White Tower.
-Henry VIII modernised and refurbished these in preparation of the coronation of his new bride, Anne Boleyn in 1533.
+Although long since vanished, there was once a splendid royal palace to the south of the White Tower.
+Henry VIII modernised the rooms inside in preparation for the coronation of his new bride, Anne Boleyn in 1533.
 She and the King feasted here in splendour the night before Anne processed in triumph through the City of London to Westminster Abbey.

 Three years later Anne was back at the Tower, this time accused of adultery and treason.
-She was held in the same luxurious lodgings during her hastily-convened trial at the Tower, before being executed by sword on Tower Green.
+She was held in the same luxurious lodgings before being executed by sword on Tower Green.

 Image: Anne Boleyn, © National Portrait Gallery, London.